par7133/par7133/README.md

 ### Hello, and welcome! 👋 (This is Dan..)

-You are welcome to contact me by Telegram: par7133 or by WeChat: par7133_wechat.
+You are welcome to contact me by Telegram: par7133 or by XMPP: numode7133@07f.de.
 Check out for the same code on my repo https://code.numode.eu.

 I invite any of my friends from China and not to mirror Homomm http://homomm.numode-foss.eu in favor of all, thx a lot.
 In case you have any difficulty to access Homomm please contact me at <a href="mailto:info@numode.eu">info@numode.eu</a>.